NUKELOVER321/Event-Horizon-ES-Mod/README.md

 Q: "What do all of these `.json` files do?"

 A: Some helpful people over at the Event Horizon official Discord server compiled this ["Database User Manual"](https://docs.google.com/document/d/1TsxbbtUkF_OKdpotKNQEiPqvW3xi8CTUipUiFz51CZY/edit?usp=sharing) that details exactly what everything does.
 This manual explains everything far better than I possibly could, but it is a bit of a long read.
-Alternatively, you can refer to the `README.md` files in each folder containing data files for an idea of what the `.json` files in the relevant folders mean.
+Alternatively, you can refer to the `README.md` files in a couple of the data folders for an idea of what the `.json` files in the relevant folders mean.
+Note that most data folders don't have readmes.

-Q: "How do I download and use your mod?"
+Q: "How do I download and use this mod?"

 A: To do that you will have to download Event Horizon, place the mod file into the correct location, and play the game.
 The steps to do this are as follows:

 1. Download Event Horizon.
-   - Android: from the Google Play Store
+   - Android: from the Google Play Store.
    - PC: from [here](https://github.com/PavelZinchenko/EventHorizon-Issues/releases/tag/latest_build).
 Download `EventHorizon_win64.zip` to your device and extract it to a folder of your choosing.
 2. Go to the location where the Event Horizon game files are stored at.
    - Android: `storage/Android/data/com.ZipasGames.EventHorizon/files`